 The degree may be completed through distance learning on a full-time or part-time basis.
+Distance options include televised, video cassette and online delivery.

-Please refer to 2.1.4 Admission Requirements on page 18 and 2.1.6 Additional Admission Requirements on page 22.
+Please refer to 2.1.5 Admission Requirements on page 18 and 2.1.7 Additional Admission Requirements on page 20.

-Please read 2.1.4.3 Mature Admissions Policy on page 20 carefully.
+Please read 2.1.11 Mature Admissions Policy on page 24 carefully.
 Mature students intending to apply to the program should complete the following 2.0 units to be considered: BUSI 1112, a 0.5 unit of humanities elective and 1.0 unit of arts and science courses.